Turkey begins espionage investigation after Syria leak

 Meanwhile Fatih Altayli, editor-in-chief of the mainstream Haberturk newspaper who openly decried government pressure on the media in a television interview last month, said in a column on Saturday that he was stepping down.

-"With great regret I see that an era of ‘militant journalism' has started," he wrote, decrying what he portrayed as an increasingly polarized media landscape in Turkey with a lack of independent voices.
+"With great regret I see that an era of ‘militant journalism' has started," he wrote, decrying what he portrayed as an increasingly polarised media landscape in Turkey with a lack of independent voices.

 The corruption scandal and anti-government protests last summer have grown into one of the greatest challenges of Erdogan's 11-year rule, and his critics fear that what they see as his authoritarian instincts will only deepen if the AK Party puts in a strong showing in Sunday's polls.